pryv/dev-site/src/documents/app-access-sections/webapp.html.md

 		https://www.mysite.com/end-of-pryvAccess-process.php?
 	prYvkey=GSbdasjgdv&prYvstatus=ERROR&prYvid=INTERNAL_ERROR&prYvmessage=...

 ### <a name="webapp.spanButtonID"></a> settings.spanButtonID : Rely on PrYv standard Button
 TODO

 ### <a name="webapp.callbacks"></a> settings.callbacks Custom handling of the signin process
 TODO

+## pryvAccess.popupLogin()
+Once setup is done, you can trigger the populLogin window from your own button.
+Note: Trigger it from a user-click event.

+## pryvAccess.logout()
+Once setup is done, and user logged in.
+Erase current credential and restart setup with the same settings.

+## pryvAccess.retry()
+If a user refused to grant access, restart the setup process with the same settings.

 ## Other Examples